 The monitoring results above demonstrate compliance with the conditions of resource consent 0598-3 during the review period.

 The comparisons of laboratory results showed generally good agreement, and compliance with consent conditions.
-Where differences did occur, the concentrations reported were generally low so as not to be of concern though urea, a test very rarely used by the Council's laboratory, did show some disagreements.
+Where differences did occur, the concentrations reported were generally low so as not to be of concern.